I am always so negative because my brain is wired this way

 2. Express your happiness

-When something nice happens to us, we don’t hesitate over sharing it.
+When something pleasant happens to us, we don’t hesitate over sharing it.
 We tell someone about it, or even better, we write it down.
 Writing is what helps us make the most of a positive moment for even longer.

 3. Switch off and take time out

 Nowadays, we are aware more than ever that sad or harrowing information goes around in a loop.
 I have always believed that staying informed was very important.
 Spending days or weeks listening and dwelling on miserable information, on the other hand, is extremely harmful.
 So, from time to time, we should allow ourselves days without information or concentrate on good news.

 4. Stay realistic